 Organize the work with international teams

-If you are setting up an online mortgage for U.S., it does not always mean that the development team will be in there.
+If you are setting up an online mortgage for U.S., it does not always mean that Python development services will be delivered by the team that will be in there.
 This brief section is about working with international development teams.

 To work efficiently, you need to remember the following things: